Information to customers about Coronavirus (COVID-19)

-We have a large quantity of carpentry jobs, including door replacements and glazing, we will be in touch with all customers by 31st August to arrange appointments.
+We have a large quantity of carpentry jobs, including door replacements and glazing.
+We will be in touch with all customers by 30th September to arrange appointments.

 |Fencing (including gates)||

-Fencing work will begin again later in July and we will be in touch to arrange an appointment.
+Fencing work began in July and we have made over 150 appointments so far, up to September.
+We will be in touch to arrange future appointments.
 Please be aware that due to the large number of fencing repairs it will take us up to 6 months to complete all outstanding jobs.

 Currently on hold due to social distancing - updates to follow.